Bike Commuter Benefit

 Do Employers Have to Offer this Program?
 The federal Commuter Tax Benefit Program itself is not mandatory.
 However, the San Francisco Board of Supervisors passed the most far-reaching transit benefit requirement ordinance in the country.
 Ordinance 199-08 (PDF) authored by Sup.
 Ross Mirkarimi, requires employers with 20 or more employees to offer their employees transit benefits.
 As of January 19, 2009 employers who fail to do so will face fines of up to $800.
 Implementing the federal Commuter Tax Benefit Program is one way in which San Francisco employers can comply with this new city ordinance.
 The SF Department of Environment has more information on implementation of the San Francisco Ordinance.

 How Does the Bicycle Commuter Tax Benefit Work?

-Option 1: Employee-Paid Pre-tax Benefit Option
+Option 1: Employee-Paid Tax-Free Benefit Option

 The company does not have to write a plan document or obtain IRS approval, so there is little paperwork.
 There are no irrevocable elections or forms.
-A pre-tax program can be started any time of the year, or enrollment can be limited to certain times of the year.
+A tax-free program can be started any time of the year, or enrollment can be limited to certain times of the year.
 The League of American Bicyclists and the SFBC is working with Commuter Benefit Providers to add the bicycle benefit to their existing commuter portfolio.

 Accor Services is the only Commuter Benefit Provider the SFBC is aware of that currently offers a Bicycling voucher for all purchases allowed by the federal program.
 This voucher can be used at any bicycle shop.
 Employers purchase the vouchers in advance, and are responsible for distributing them to their employees participating in the program.